-As much as she loved travel, du Bief frequently spoke of the loneliness of being on the road in interviews.
-She said that "when in a show you cannot have any life like everybody.
+As much as she loved travel, Jacqueline frequently spoke of the loneliness of being on the road in interviews.
+She said, "When in a show you cannot have any life like everybody.
 If you have a skating boyfriend it is no fun.
 Always it is the same thing.
 You cannot speak of anything but skating.
 And if you meet a boy outside the show, before he can become a boyfriend you are gone."

-In 1961, du Bief returned to Great Britain to take on the role of The Wicked Queen to Sue Park's Snow White in "Snow White On Ice" at the Empire Theatre in Glasgow.
+In 1961, Jacqueline returned to Great Britain to take on the role of The Wicked Queen to Sue Park's Snow White in "Snow White On Ice" at the Empire Theatre in Glasgow.
 "The Glasgow Herald", on March 29, 1961, wrote that she "has a grace and charm that belie her sinister role."
 The following year, she again bucked convention when she took on the male role of Peter Pan in "Peter Pan On Ice" at Wembley Pool.
 In 1964, she headlined in a six-month tour with "Snow White On Ice" in South Africa.
-On her time as a professional skater, du Bief once remarked that "when I work well, and the audience is good, I forget I am tired and everything else.
+On her time as a professional skater, she once remarked, "When I work well, and the audience is good, I forget I am tired and everything else.
 I like to leap.
 I feel I fly through the air and I like that.
 My best pleasure is to jump so big and so fast as I can when I practice.
 Sometimes I fall very hard, but I like that."
-It was shortly after her stint with Tom Arnold in South Africa that du Bief retired from professional skating, returning to live in France.
+It was shortly after her stint with Tom Arnold in South Africa that Jacqueline retired from professional skating, returning to live in France.

 Left: An airborne Jacqueline.
 Right: Dick Button and Jacqueline.